Background and Management of Emerald Ash Borer

 Surveying the Area

-Starting in 2006, the forester began surveying efforts to detect the EAB in collaboration with the Illinois Department of Agriculture (IDA) and Morton Arboretum.
-Bark peeling surveys were performed in 2006, 2007, and 2008.
+The forester began surveying efforts to detect the EAB in collaboration with the Illinois Department of Agriculture (IDA) and Morton Arboretum.

 The loss of our ash trees is a man made natural disaster that will be a significant time and resource sink for the Department of Public Works for years to come.